Chembaruthi

 Chembaruthi is a 1992 Indian Tamil-language teen romantic drama film written and directed by R. K. Selvamani and produced by Kovaithambi.
 The film stars Prashanth and Roja (in her Tamil debut), while P. Bhanumathi, Nassar, Radha Ravi, and Mansoor Ali Khan play supporting roles.
 It was partially re-shot in Telugu as Chamanti with Satyanarayana replacing M. N. Nambiar.
 The music was composed by Ilaiyaraaja, while editing was done by V. Udhayashankar and cinematography by Ravi Yadav.
 The film was released on 17 April 1992 and was a major box office success.
-It was remade in Hindi as Aao Pyaar Karen (1994).
+It was remade in Bangladeshi as Ontore Ontore and in Hindi as Aao Pyaar Karen (both 1994).

 Plot

 Raja is the grandson of a rich businesswoman and is settled in London.
 He comes to a village in India to see his grandmother.
 Chembaruthi is the sister of a poor fisherman Pandi, who works in Raja's grandmother's house.
 The couple first sees each other during Raja's birthday party, and it is love at first sight for Raja.
 They meet often, and their love grows by leaps and bounds.
 Raja's grandmother wants him to marry Malathy, the daughter of a rich seafood exporter named Murugan.
 At the party, they announce Raja's interest in Malathy.
 Raja realises that his relationship with the daughter of a poor fisherman is not taken kindly by his eccentric grandmother, and when she discovers Raja's love for Chembaruthi, she accuses Pandi of using his sister's beauty and charm to trap Raja for his money.
 She even offers Pandi cash to have Chembaruthi stop seeing Raja.
 Pandi feels very humiliated by this accusation and reciprocates by insulting Raja's grandmother.
 Their conversation enters a deadlock, spelling doom for Raja and Chembaruthi's tender love.

 Raja's grandmother then engages him to be married to Malathy in order to establish business ties with her rich father.
 Murugan also has his sister betrothed to a fisherman named Kumar, but Raja and Chembaruthi run away from home.
 Raja's grandmother announces a reward for anyone who can help find her grandson.
 Murugan decides that he wants the money.
 He and his goons find the lovers, abduct them, and lock them up in a boat.
 Raja fights for Chembaruthi and saves her from drowning in the sea.
 Raja's grandmother then realises that their love is very strong, and she does not want to stand in the way of their happiness.
 She and Pandi accept their love and give their blessings to the union.